sf-wdi-31/mongoose/README.md

   **Note:** Another way to remove the document is by finding the document first (using `.findOne()` or  `.findById()`) and calling <a href="http://mongoosejs.com/docs/api.html#model_Model.remove" target="_blank">`.remove()`</a>.
 </details>

-#### Robomongo: The MongoDB GUI
-Exploring your databases with the MongoDB shell can be a chore.
-Robomongo is a free application that can make it a little easier on you: [Setting up Robomongo](https://scotch.io/tutorials/an-introduction-to-mongodb#gui-tool:-robomongo).

 ## Independent Practice
 Practice the skills covered in this workshop with the [Mongoose books training](https://github.com/sf-wdi-31/mongoose-books-app)